 Ever since the base model of Nintendo Switch was shown off, people have been wondering whether or not a non-docked version might be in the works.
 A Wall Street Journal report from March 2019 stated that two distinct versions of Switch could arrive as soon as Summer 2019, with one of them being the Switch Lite.
 It seems that these early reports were largely true, as the Nintendo Switch Lite is a portable-only handheld.
 This means that there is no HDMI out or way to connect via USB-C.

 Nintendo Switch Lite Pokemon Edition

 On top of the news of a brand new kind of Nintendo Switch, there's also a brand new Special Edition to take a look at.
 It's caled the Zacian and Zamazenta Edition, and is modelled after the two new legendaries from Pokemon Sword and Shield.
-You can check it out in the image above.
+You can check it out in the image above and pre-order below.

 Nintendo Switch Lite is Dockless?

 With Nintendo quietly closing the curtains on the 3DS, it was surely looking to offer a budget version of Nintendo Switch.
 It seems that this is indeed the case, and in order to make the necessary price cuts, some features have had to go.
 There’s no dock, no detachable Joy-Cons, and no rumble features.
 This means that there is no TV out currently.

 Nintendo Switch Lite Does Not Support Labo

 One thing to consider when looking at the Nintendo Switch Lite is that due to its smaller size, the Nintendo Switch Lite does not support Labo.
 The cardboard peripherals simply will not fit the new design.